katiesilorio/focusblock/docs/PRD.md

 ### Block-Level Chat

-Block-level chat is scoped to a single Block and has access to its complete history: all Signals, all Cues, the decision log, linked Jira ticket descriptions and comments, and Google Doc, including comment threads.
+Block-level chat is scoped to a single Block and has access to its complete history: all Signals, all Cues, the decision log, linked Jira ticket descriptions and comments, and full Google Doc content including comment threads.

 It appears in two places:
 - **In the side panel** — a chat prompt between the AI summary paragraph and the Signal list, always visible when the side panel is open